Great American Interchange: African origin

 Tortoises also arrived in South America in the Oligocene.
 They were long thought to have come from North America, but a recent comparative genetic analysis concludes that the South American genus Chelonoidis (formerly part of Geochelone) is actually most closely related to African hingeback tortoises.
 (Note: North American gopher tortoises are most closely related to the Asian genus Manouria.)
 Tortoises are aided in oceanic dispersal by their ability to float with their heads up, and to survive up to six months without food or water.
 South American tortoises then went on to colonize the West Indies and Galápagos Islands (the Galápagos tortoise).
 A number of clades of American geckos seem to have rafted over from Africa during both the Paleogene and Neogene.
 Skinks of the related genera Mabuya and Trachylepis apparently dispersed across the Atlantic from Africa to South America and Fernando de Noronha, respectively, during the last 9 Ma.
 Surprisingly, South America's burrowing amphisbaenians and blind snakes also appear to have rafted from Africa, as does the hoatzin, a weak-flying bird of South American rainforests.
+Gavialids and crocodiles are believed to have radiated across the Americas from Africa via oceanic dispersal, although an Australia/Asian origin has also been considered.